Clemapfel/jluna/docs/manual.md

 Will actually yield the thread this C++ code is executed in, letting another Julia thread take over.
 This applies to all Julia-side functions such as `fetch`, `bind`, etc. <br>Calling them from within a `jluna::Task` has exactly the same effect as calling them from within a `Base.Task`.

-We can access the Julia-side object, `jluna::Task` is managing, using `operator unsafe::Value*()`, which returns a raw C-pointer to the Julia-side taks.
+We can access the Julia-side object, `jluna::Task` is managing, using `operator unsafe::Value*()`, which returns a raw C-pointer to the Julia-side tasks.
 This allows us to create a `jluna::Proxy` of a `jluna::Task` like so:

 ```cpp
 // declare lambda